![]() |

 Page last updated |

-![]() Richard Samuel Steatham, with Olive, and his mother Elizabeth Steatham [Nee Sheldon [Nee Smith]] Copyright 2010 - Nigel James Wright. |
+Richard Samuel Steatham, with Olive and his very proud mother Elizabeth Steatham [Nee Sheldon [Nee Smith]] Copyright 2010 - Nigel James Wright. |

-Featured Steathams Richard Samuel Steatham.
-(23-Sep-24 to 28-Jul-44).
-A summary of his life Richard was born on Tuesday the 23rd September 1924, at 417 Darlaston Road, Walsall, and was baptised on the same day at St Johns, Pleck.
+Featured Steathams Richard Samuel Steatham (23-Sep-24 to 28-Jul-44).
+Richard was born on Tuesday the 23rd September 1924, at 417 Darlaston Road, Walsall, and was baptised on the same day at St Johns, Pleck.
 His parents were James Arthur Steatham (1874-1950) and Elizabeth [Nee Sheldon [Nee Smith]].
 James Arthur Steatham was a son of Joseph Steatham (1850-1929), who was a son of Joseph Steatham (1806-1889), who was one of Robert Steatham's surviving sons.
 So Richard Samuel Steatham was a Great Great Grandson of Robert Steatham.
-He had two brothers and five sisters. |
+He had two brothers and five sisters.
+Richard's mother's first husband Joseph Sheldon is a featured person, Click here to read an investigation into his life. |

 ![]() Richard Samuel Steatham with Olive.
 Copyright 2010 - Nigel James Wright. |